 Machine learning is nothing new.
 The history, in fact, dates back over sixty years to when Alan Turing created the ‘Turing test’ to determine whether a computer had real intelligence.
 It can be argued, however, that the past 25-30 years have seen the biggest leaps and bounds in terms of advances in speech technology.
 But I’m getting ahead of myself here.

 Think of machine learning like this.
-As a human, and as a user of technology, you complete certain tasks that require you to make a decision or classify something.
+As a human, and as a user of technology, you complete certain tasks that require you to make an important decision or classify something.
 For instance, when you read your inbox in the morning, you decide to mark that ‘Win a Free Cruise if You Click Here’ email as spam.
 How would a computer know to do the same thing?
 Machine learning is comprised of algorithms that teach computers to perform tasks that human beings do naturally on a daily basis.

 The first attempts at artificial intelligence involved teaching a computer by writing a rule.
 If we wanted to teach a computer to make recommendations based on the weather, then we might write a rule that said: IF the weather is cloudy AND the chance of rainfall is greater than 50%, THEN suggest taking an umbrella.
 The problem with this approach used in traditional expert systems, however, is that we don’t know how much confidence to place on the rule.
 Is it right 50% of the time?
 More?
 Less?

 For this reason, machine learning has evolved to mimic the pattern-matching that human brains perform.
-Today, machine learning algorithms teach computers to recognize features of an object.
+Today, algorithms teach computers to recognize features of an object.
 In these models, for example, a computer is shown an apple and told that it is an apple.
 The computer then uses that information to classify the various characteristics of an apple, building upon new information each time.
 At first, a computer might classify an apple as round, and build a model that states that if something is round, it’s an apple.
 Then later, when an orange is introduced, the computer learns that if something is round AND red, it’s an apple.
 Then a tomato is introduced, and so on and so forth.
 The computer must continually modify its model based on new information and assign a predictive value to each model, indicating the degree of confidence that an object is one thing over another.
 For example, yellow is a more predictive value for a banana than red is for an apple.

 So Why is Everyone Talking about Machine Learning?